xy2/cozystack-website/content/en/docs/operations/virtualization/gpu.md

 ```

 The sandbox-device-plugin will discover and advertise these resources to kubelet.
-In this example, we have two A10 GPUs:
+In this example, the node shows two A10 GPUs as available resources:

 ```bash
 kubectl describe node <node-name>